Coronavirus: 13 further deaths and 738 cases reported in State

 The chair of the State’s Covid-19 vaccination taskforce has said close to half a million vaccine doses are expected to have been administered by the end of next week.
 File photograph: Jung Yeon-Je-Pool/Getty Images

+This brings the total number of deaths from Covid-19 to 4,313 since the onset of the pandemic.

-Ten of these deaths occurred in February, the National Public Health Emergency Team reported on Saturday.
+Ten of the deaths occurred in February, one occurred in January, one occurred in October and while one date of death remains under investigation.

-The median age of those who died was 81 years and the age range was 55-92 years.
+The Department of Health said the median age of those who died was 81 years, and the age range was 55-92 years.

-Of the cases reported on Saturday, 311 were in Dublin, 54 in Limerick, 36 in Cork, 34 in Offaly, 33 in Donegal and the remaining 270 cases are spread across 20 other counties.
+Of the new cases, 311 were in Dublin, 54 in Limerick, 36 in Cork, 34 in Offaly, 33 in Donegal and the remaining 270 cases are spread across 20 other counties.

+The median age is 32 years while 71 per cent are aged under 45 years.

+As of 8am on Saturday, there were 550 Covid-19 patients in hospital, of which 135 were in intensive care (ICU).
+Over the past 24 hours, there were 27 additional hospitalisations.

 Earlier, the chair of the State’s Covid-19 vaccination taskforce, Prof Brian MacCraith, said the only limitation to the rollout of the vaccine will be supply, with close to half a million vaccine doses expected to have been administered by the end of next week.